-You (or a lawyer or immigration specialist acting on your behalf) need to apply at the nearest office of the Department of Home Affairs in South Africa, or the South African embassy or consulate if you’re outside South Africa.
+You must apply at the nearest office of the Department of Home Affairs in South Africa.
+Otherwise, you can apply at a South African embassy or consulate if you’re abroad.
 You need to submit Form BI-947 along with a full set of fingerprints and various documents.
-There’s information at the end of the form about specific documents you need to submit as they vary according to South African immigration category.
+There’s information at the end of the form about documents you must submit; they vary according to the immigration category.

 How to acquire South African citizenship

-There are three ways to acquire South African citizenship: by birth, by descent or by naturalisation.
+There are three ways to acquire South African citizenship: by birth, by descent or by naturalization.

 Citizenship by birth